placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 ## restore my settings

-- load elrs 150Hz rate profile (although some of the values will be changed with the filters tuning later)
+- load elrs 150Hz rate profile (although some of the values will be replaced with the filters tuning later)

 - UARTs: